New Amsterdam, Indiana

 New Amsterdam is a town located in Washington Township, Harrison County, Indiana, United States, along the Ohio River.
 As of the 2020 census, the city population was 12.
 As of the 2020 Census, New Amsterdam was the smallest city, town, or Census Designated Place in the state of Indiana.
+River Forest was the smallest in 2010 when it had 22, but had risen to 26.
+New Amsterdam now officially became the smallest town in Indiana with the population being 12, down from 27 in 2010.

 History

 The first settlers in what became New Amsterdam were James Riley and Jacob Youstler.
 Starting in 1815, they lived in New Amsterdam for several years before relocating further north.
 The town was formally platted on September 19, 1815, by Jacob Funk and Samuel McAdams.

 The town relied on the Ohio River for its growth, as it was the main transportation route for migrating settlers as well as traders up and down river.
 Steamboats were active on the river during the 19th century and contributed to the growth of waterfront towns.
 In the 1860 census, New Amsterdam was the largest town in Harrison County.

 Floods played a large part in the decline of the town.
 The Great Ohio River flood of 1937 destroyed 75% of the structures in the town.
 The only original building remaining in the town is the old country store.
 A marker on the second story of the building shows the height of the water in the 1937 Flood.

 Today, the town has a general store, a Baptist church, a Methodist church, a town hall and a cemetery.